chirangaalwis/aws-cloudformation-templates/README.md

 - ### Basic VPC

-  This CF template creates following resources for demonstrating basic features of a VPC:
+  This CloudFormation template creates following resources for demonstrating basic features of a VPC:

   - A VPC
   - Two Public Subnets